-Of course, as countries trade blows in this "beggar thy neighbor" strategy, besides the danger of a debilitating currency war breaking out, rough and tumble currency manipulation leads to disruptive volatility in stocks, commodities, and bonds.
+Featured StoryCountries around the globe are resorting to the “beggar thy neighbor” strategy to boost their own exports.
+And it's working.
+Besides the danger of a debilitating currency war breaking out, rough-and-tumble currency manipulation leads to disruptive volatility in stocks, commodities, and bonds.

-But while you personally can't do anything about currency battles or a full-blown currency war, it doesn't mean you can't profit from all the volatility.
+Look, you can’t do anything about the currency wars.
+But you CAN profit from all the volatility.

 currency wars explained